Suraj01Dev/Data-Science-Projects/README.md

 # Data-Science-Projects

-This is a collection of projects related to data science domain such as Web Scraping, Exploratory Data Analysis and Machine Learning.
+This is a collection of projects related to data science domain such as,
+- Web Scraping
+- Exploratory Data Analysis
+- Machine Learning.